marlencrabapple/kareha-psgi/README.md

 This is the same Kareha you all know and love with a potentially huge speed boost.

 ## How To Use ##
-1. Grab Kareha from this repo
+1. Grab Kareha from this repo.

         $ git clone https://github.com/marlencrabapple/kareha-psgi.git